 You have made the decision to divorce, and you have carefully researched, selected and hired an attorney, but your friend (a recent divorcee), or your uncle (a contracts attorney), has some input, or you researched different topics on the internet… and you’re starting to second guess your attorney.
 Divorce, and child issues particularly, can be very emotional subjects.
 While there are laws out there the guide courts in making decision, there are a lot of legal factors that play into those decisions (or ...

 Ways to Get off to a Bad Start with Judges, Attorneys, and Court Staff: Don’t Hurt Your Day in Court

 October 11, 2012 / General Practice

 Often, divorce and other civil cases that are filed do not make it all the way to trial and the courtroom.
 In many, in fact a majority of, cases settle before the final hearing.
 This may be accomplished by mediation, settlement agreements, or reconciliation-to name a few.
-However, when a case does go to trial, there are several variables, including whether your case will be heard by a jury (not domestic cases) or by a judge, whether the trial will last one day or several days, how many ...
+However, when a case does go to trial, there are several variables, including whether your case will be heard by a jury (not domestic cases) or by a judge, whether the trial will last one day or several days, how many witnesses will ...

 October 27, 2011 / Appellate Practice

 For the most part, all appeals in Indiana are taken to the Indiana Court of Appeals.
 It is quite common for trial counsel to suggest or direct a different attorney handle any appeal.
 In addition, a significant number of attorneys and law firms do not handle appeals.
 At Ciyou & Dixon, P.C. we find clients are sometimes unsure about how to help us–or the attorney they may select–with advancing their appeal.
 Almost universally, there ...